 “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty.”
 (John 6:35)

 Children in the Parish who are beginning Year 3 (or above) at Primary school are eligible to join the Programme to prepare for the Sacraments of Reconciliation and the Eucharist.
 This programme is led by a team of catechists and also involves some parents meetings with Fr Colin.
 Programme dates to follow soon.
 Please complete a registration form and return to the parish office.
 Registration Forms are also available on the wall rack in the church porch.
 Registration begins during the previous summer with a closing date of 16th September.
 Parents are also required to attend some sessions, because the life of faith at home is essential to the preparation of the child.
-Schedule of dates to follow.
+Click here for Schedule of dates.